Fax Voip Windows Fax Service Provider

 T.38 and Audio Fax, SIP, H.323

 Enables Microsoft Fax and Windows Fax and Scan, which are built into Windows, to send and receive T.38 and Audio Faxes using VoIP.
 ECM (Error Correction Mode) support.
 Multiple SIP Registrations.
 Call Routing.
 Mail to Fax.
-Fax Routing Extension: Route through e-mail, Store in a folder, Print, Custom Routing.
+Incoming Fax Routing: Route through e-mail, Store in a folder, Print, Custom Routing.
+Outgoing Fax Routing: E-mail Delivery Receipts, Store in a folder, Print, Custom Routing.